AustinSnyd3r/FitFastAI/README.md

-# HealthFit AI: Your Personalized Health and Exercise Companion
+# HealthFitFastAI: Your Personalized Fitness and Wellbeing Coach

 ## Overview

-HealthFit AI is an innovative application that leverages the power of artificial intelligence to create personalized health regimens and exercise plans tailored to each user's unique needs and goals.
-By combining perplexity-based information sourcing with generative AI for content creation, we offer a cutting-edge solution for health-conscious individuals seeking customized guidance.
+FitFastAI is an innovative application that leverages the power of artificial intelligence to create personalized health regimens and exercise plans tailored to each user's unique needs and goals.
+By combining perplexity-based information sourcing with generative AI for content creation, we offer a cutting-edge solution for health-conscious individuals seeking customized guidance to improve their health and wellbeing.

 ## Key Features